elexx/was9_bugs/bug13/README.md

 ### demonstrated bug: PMR 27234,010,618

-Using `StringUtils.isNoneBlank(CharSequence cs)` results in exception.
+When using PARENT_FIRST classloading, `StringUtils.isNoneBlank(CharSequence cs)` results in exception.

+When using PARENT_LAST classloading, having commons-beanutils in the WAR and using Beanvalidation `Validator.validateValue(Class<T> beanType, String propertyName, Object value, Class<?>... groups);` results in an exception.

 ### how to reproduce